Select, Extract and Generate: Neural Keyphrase Generation with Layer-wise Coverage Attention: Experiment Setup

-Detailed statistics of the test portion of the experiment datasets are provided in Table \ref{table:statitics}.
-Following \citet{meng2017deep}, we apply lowercasing, tokenization and replacing digits with $\langle digit \rangle$ symbol to preprocess all the datasets.
-We use \emph{spaCy} to get the sentence boundaries and part-of-speech tags.
+Statistics of the test portion of the experiment datasets are provided in Table \ref{table:statitics} in Appendix.
+Following \citet{meng-etal-2017-deep}, we apply lowercasing, tokenization and replacing digits with $\langle digit \rangle$ symbol to preprocess all the datasets.
+We use spaCy \cite{spacy} for tokenization and collecting the sentence boundaries.